 Computers are hosted in servers that communicate with each other using IP addresses.

-But humans visit so many websites that it would be impossible to remember each IP address, so the Domain Name Server (DNS) was born.
+However, humans visit so many websites that it is impossible to remember each IP address, so the Domain Name Server (DNS) was born.

-The DNS is like a phone directory that computers use to look up the IP address of the website you want to visit.
+The DNS servers are like a phone directory that computers use to look up the IP address of the website you want to visit.

-Migrating your site to a new host, moving to a different IP address or using the incorrect IP address can cause changes to your DNS server, which might prompt your server to show visitors a 504 Gateway Timeout error on the server side and/or client side.
+Migrating your site to a new host, moving to a different IP address, or using the incorrect IP address can cause changes to your DNS server, which might prompt your server to show visitors a 504 Gateway Timeout error on the server and client sides.

 To resolve the error, use a free tool like DNS Checker to see if your DNS has propagated worldwide.

-If it hasn’t, modify your DNS name.
-The process can take a few hours to a day.
-If you don’t know how, contact your hosting provider for assistance.
+Suppose it hasn’t, modify your DNS name.
+The process can take a few hours to a day if you don’t know how to contact your hosting provider for assistance.

-An overloaded server happens when certain conditions exhaust a server’s resources so other servers cannot connect.
-Examples include sudden traffic spikes, server maintenance and downtime or distributed denial of service (DDoS) attacks.
+A server overload happens when certain conditions exhaust a server’s resources so other servers cannot connect.
+Examples include sudden high traffic spikes, server maintenance, noise and downtime or distributed denial of service (DDoS) attacks.

 Possible fixes:

-Once you’re in, select Advanced on the left-hand corner of the page.
+Once you’re in, select cPanel.
 It should look like the photo below.
 Check the Statistics area on the right side of the page.

-If your storage is nearly full, contact your hosting provider to upgrade to a higher-tiered hosting plan.
+If your storage is nearly complete, contact your hosting provider to upgrade to a higher-tiered hosting plan.

-Proxy servers function as a firewall and filter, preventing cyberattacks and keeping data private.
+Proxy servers function as firewalls and filters, preventing cyberattacks and keeping data private.
 While they rarely cause 504 Gateway Timeout errors, having incorrect settings can trigger it by blocking access to pages via their IP addresses.

 Possible fixes: